 Stay healthy and have fun:

-- Always wear supportive, non-marking tennis or indoor court shoes … NO sandals, thongs, around-the-house or running shoes.
+- Always wear supportive, non-marking tennis or indoor court shoes when playing indoors and supportive tennis or outdoor court shoes when playing outdoors … NO sandals, thongs, around-the-house or running shoes.

 - Give any existing injury plenty of time and rest to heal before you resume play.